-The tag parameter, if specified, is expected to be a string and will limit the sessions that can be returned from a session pool unless the matchanytag parameter is set to True.
+The tag parameter, if specified, is expected to be a string with name=value pairs like "k1=v1;k2=v2" and will limit the sessions that can be returned from a session pool unless the matchanytag parameter is set to True.
 In that case sessions with the specified tag will be preferred over others, but if no such sessions are available a session with a different tag may be returned instead.
 In any case, untagged sessions will always be returned if no sessions with the specified tag are available.
 Sessions are tagged when they are released back to the pool.